akinyosoyeisaac/Water_Portability_Prediction/README.md

 ##  ℹ️ Overview
 >  The goal of this project is to predict which water body is potable for use considering the properties of the water body.
 >  Water quality refers to the chemical, physical and biological characteristics of water based on the standards of its usage.
-As lack of access to fresh water has becoming increasing, with rapid population growth and climate change taking place especially in Africa countries.
-Which will have a severe impact on different sector of the socio-economic ranging from health, education, agriculture, productivity, sustainable development.
-Hence, this project seek to drive a position change by using water quality historical data to predict whether the quality of water is suitable for human consumption or not or for other activities such as agriculture etc.
+Lack of access to fresh water is increasing with rapid population growth, and climate change taking place especially in Africa countries.
+This has  a severe impact on the different sectors of the socio-economic growth ranging from health, education, agriculture, productivity, sustainable development.
+Hence, this project seeks to drive a position change by using water quality historical data to predict whether the quality of water is suitable for human consumption or not or for other activities such as agriculture etc.
 > Data on water ph, hardness, solids, chloramines, sulfate, conductivity, organiccarbon, trihalomethanes, turbidity were used in predicting its potability.

 > The dataset used in this project was taken from [Kaggle](https://www.kaggle.com/datasets/adityakadiwal/water-potability)